-Meanwhile Andrew was at our favourite wine bar celebrating the end of his MBA.
+Meanwhile, Andrew was at our favourite wine bar celebrating the end of his MBA.
 So why had I agreed to this crazy adventure?

 Well, to be honest, I’m game for just about anything when it comes to exploring Belgium, so when Brussels-Wallonia tourism asked if I’d like to learn more about sustainable tourism, I readily agreed.
-Especially when I learned, we’d be staying at the Auberge to Sabotier, in Luxembourg province, and dining in the on-site restaurant, Les 7 Fontaines d’Awenne.
+Especially when I learned, we’d be staying at the Auberge du Sabotier, in Luxembourg province, and dining in the on-site restaurant, Les 7 Fontaines d’Awenne.

-During our stay, we’d be taking part in several sustainable activities including: nature walks, learning about sustainable activities in the area, and watching draft horses pull trees from the forest in a traditional, environmentally-friendly way.
+During our stay, we’d be taking part in several sustainable activities including nature walks, learning about sustainable activities in the area, and watching draft horses pull trees from the forest in a traditional, environmentally-friendly way.
 However, no mention was made of late night deer escapades.

 L’Auberge du Sabotier Hotel and 7 Fontaines Restaurant

-Our base for the weekend is located in the village of Awenne and takes its name from the clogs (sobots) that were once commonly made in the area.
+Our base for the weekend is located in the village of Awenne and takes its name from the clogs (sabots) that were once commonly made in the area.
 The hotel key rings are even wooden shoes – adorable, but hard to fit in your pocket.

-The 17th century building was once a coach house and retains a cozy old-world charm in the public areas, with exposed beams, a roaring fireplace, and an eclectic gallery of portraits.
+The 17th-century building was once a coach house and retains a cozy old-world charm in the public areas, with exposed beams, a roaring fireplace, and an eclectic gallery of portraits.

-The rooms however, have all the modern comforts, including beautiful bathrooms with either rain-showers or bathtubs.
+The rooms, however, have all the modern comforts, including beautiful bathrooms with either rain-showers or bathtubs.